 Get yourself to Goshen!
 Cool cafés, eclectic shops, and exciting entertainment offer unique experiences you won’t find in just any small town.
 Satisfy your sweet tooth with one of 50 flavors of pie at South Side Soda Shop or find just what you didn’t know you were looking for in one of the many shops at The Old Bag Factory.

 This city has an undeniable energy that speaks to anyone who visits—call it Americana with a twist.
-On the first Friday of every month, the streets of downtown Goshen are filled with music, cruising classic cars, and shops that stay open late.
+On the first Friday of every month, the streets of downtown Goshen are filled with music, special events, and shops that stay open late.
 For lovers of the great outdoors, the Pumpkinvine Nature Trail offers miles of trails to explore.
+The Millrace Canal offers a fascinating glimpse of Goshen from your bike.

 Grown from tradition